code-in-color/yttgen/README.md

 ## Features

+As this is a excuse project, the feature set is mostly made up on the spot while I build.
+Expect this list to grow over time.

 - [x] Generate a title given a video description.
 - [ ] Generate a thumnail given a title, video description, and prompt.
 - [ ] Generate a list of tags for a video given the URL.